tari-project/tari/README.md

     Finished release [optimized] target(s) in 12m 24s
 ```

-Alternatively, cargo can build and install the executable into `%USERPROFILE%\.cargo\bin`:
+Alternatively, cargo can build and install the executable into `%USERPROFILE%\.cargo\bin`, so it will be executable from
+anywhere on your system.

     cargo install tari_base_node

-#### Run
+### Running the base node

-The executable will either be inside your `%USERPROFILE%\Code\tari\target\release` or the `%USERPROFILE%\.cargo\bin`
+The executable will either be inside your `~/tari/target/release` (on Linux) or `%USERPROFILE%\Code\tari\target\release`
+(on Windows) folder, or alternatively, inside your `~/.cargo/bin` (on Linux) `%USERPROFILE%\.cargo\bin` (on Windows)
-folder, depending on the build choice above.
-If the former build method was used, you can run it from that folder,
+folder, depending on the build choice above, and must be run from the command line.
+If the former build method was used,
-or you more likely want to copy it somewhere more convenient.
-Using the latter method,  it will be executable from
+you can run it from that folder, or you more likely want to copy it somewhere more convenient.

-anywhere on your system, as `%USERPROFILE%\.cargo\bin` was added to your path in a previous step.
+To run from any folder of your choice, where the executable is visible in the path (first time use):

+    tari_base_node --init --create-id
+    tari_base_node

+Consecutive runs:

+    tari_base_node

-Alternatively, you can run the node from your source folder with the command
+Alternatively, you can run the node from your source folder using `cargo` (first time use):

+    cargo run --bin tari_base_node --release --  --init --create-id
+    cargo run --bin tari_base_node --release

+Consecutive runs:

-    cargo run --bin tari_base_node
+    cargo run --bin tari_base_node --release

+Using all the default options, the blockchain database, wallet database, log files and all configuration files will be
+created in the `~/.tari` (on Linux) or `%USERPROFILE%\.tari` (on Windows) folder.
+Alternatively, by specifying
+`--base-path <base-path>` on the command line as well, all of this will be created in that folder.

 ### Building a docker image